Jemaroo/TTYDBattleUnitTool/README.md

 2: Unzip the file, and in the root of the folder should be TTYDBattleUnitTool.exe.
 Run this executable.

 3: With the program now open, you have access to the toolbar.
-  - Open: Allows you to open main.dol/start.dol/or a valid .rel file with enemy data
+  - Open: Allows you to open a root folder, and select a valid file with unit data
-  - Export: After making changes to enemy stats, will allow you to save a new file with the changes made
+  - Export: After making changes to unit stats, will allow you to save a new file with the changes made
   - Close: Closes the current file you're viewing (Not the application)
   - About: Information about the tool such as its version